The Mussel Pot, New Zealand: Eating Green-Lipped Mussels

 An assortment of green lipped mussels.

 I got the experience of trying the famous green-lipped mussels from the South Island’s west coast while in Havelock at the appropriately named The Mussel Pot.
+We stopped while en route to Marlborough Country for some wine tasting.

 I immediately judged the place.
 I mean how touristy could you get?
 And it wasn’t just because of the name.
 There were green mussels – with smiley faces – dancing on the roof.